Quercus Modules and Pages

 4. Add existing item: If you have already created the item you want to add, click the name of the item.
 You can select more than one item to add.

-5. Add new item: If you want to add a new item, click the New link and type a name in the name field.
+5. Add new item: If you want to add a new item, click the [Create item] option and type a name in the name field.
 Depending on the item type, when adding new content you may be asked to complete additional fields.

 6. Indent item: Choose the Indentation drop-down menu to indent the item inside of the module.